19gvi09/next-antd-apollo/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Libraries

+- Ant-design
+- Apollo-client (with codegen)
+- Prettier
+- Husky
+- Lint-staged

+## Information

+- Ant-design got style-provider in _app.tsx and config in getInitialProps in _document.tsx.
+To use antd components on server side with prerendered styles, you need to import them from "antd/lib"
+- Schema url for apollo-client and codegen need to be set in .env file to NEXT_PUBLIC_GRAPHQL_SCHEMA

 ## Learn More

 To learn more about Next.js, take a look at the following resources: